 Confederate Lieutenant General Hardee, realizing his small Army could not hold out long and not wanting the city leveled by artillery as had happened at Atlanta, ordered his men to abandon the trenches and retreat to South Carolina.
 Sherman, who was not with the Union Army when Mayor Richard Arnold surrendered Savannah (he had gone to Hilton Head, South Carolina, to make preparations for a siege and was on his way back to Georgia), telegraphed President Lincoln on December 22nd that the city had fallen.
 He offered Savannah and its 25,000 bales of cotton to the President as a Christmas present.

-Sherman’s march frightened and appalled Southerners.
+Sherman’s march to the sea frightened and appalled Southerners.
 It hurt morale, for civilians had believed the Confederacy could protect the home front.
 Sherman had terrorized the countryside; his men had destroyed all sources of food and forage and had left behind a hungry and demoralized people.

 Although he did not level any towns, he did destroy buildings in places where there was resistance.
 His men had shown little sympathy for Millen, the site of Camp Lawton, where Union prisoners of war were held.
 Physical attacks on white civilians were few, although it is not known how slave women fared at the hands of the invaders.
 Often male slaves posted guards outside the cabins of their female friends and relatives.